torrejonv/teranode/docs/services/p2p.md

    - If a new block notification is detected, it publishes the block message to the PubSub System.
    - The PubSub System then delivers this message to Node 2.
    - Node 2 receives the message on the block topic, **submits the block message to its own Block Validation Service**, and notifies the block message on its notification channel.
+     - Note that the Block Validation Service might be configured to either receive gRPC notifications or listen to a Kafka producer.
+In the diagram above, the gRPC method is described.
+Please check the [Block Validation Service](blockValidation.md) documentation for more details

 2. **New Mined Block Notification**:
    - Node 1 listens for blockchain notifications.